deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-Help.md

 ```

 ### -Online

 Displays the online version of a help topic in the default Internet browser.
 This parameter is valid only for cmdlet, function, workflow and script help topics.
 You cannot use the *Online* parameter in **Get-Help** commands in a remote session.

-For information about supporting this feature in help topics that you write, see [about_Comment_Based_Help](About/about_Comment_Based_Help.md), and Supporting Online Help (http://go.microsoft.com/fwlink/?LinkID=242132), and [How to Write Cmdlet Help](https://go.microsoft.com/fwlink/?LinkID=123415) in the MSDN library.
+For information about supporting this feature in help topics that you write, see [about_Comment_Based_Help](About/about_Comment_Based_Help.md), and [Supporting Online Help](/powershell/developer/module/supporting-online-help), and [How to Write Cmdlet Help](https://go.microsoft.com/fwlink/?LinkID=123415) in the Microsoft Docs.

 ```yaml
 Type: SwitchParameter